patternfly/patternfly-3/README.md

 # [Red Hat Common User Experience (RCUE)](http://rcue-uxd.itos.redhat.com/) reference implementation

-The Red Hat Common User Experience (RCUE) project was created to promote design commonality across all of Red Hat’s Enterprise product offerings.
+The [Red Hat Common User Experience (RCUE)](http://rcue-uxd.itos.redhat.com/) project was created to promote design commonality across all of Red Hat’s Enterprise product offerings.

 This reference implementation of RCUE is based on [Bootstrap v3.0.X](http://getbootstrap.com/).
+Think of RCUE as a "skinned" version of Bootstrap with additional components and customizations.

+## Dependencies

+RCUE includes a number of dependencies that are not committed to this repository.
+To add them, see "Install Bower Components".

 ## Development